 Shelley Moore Capito was first elected to the Senate in 2014, defeating Democrat Natalie Tennant by 27.8 points to become West Virginia's first Republican senator since 1956.
 Her father, Arch Moore, served three terms as governor, making her part of a West Virginia political dynasty.
 Capito positioned herself as a pragmatic conservative focused on her state's specific interests: coal, natural gas, infrastructure, and Appalachian economic development.

-Her decision not to seek a third term in 2026 opens the seat and invites a primary that will test which strand of West Virginia Republicanism — Trump populism, traditional business conservatism, or Appalachian coal-country identity politics — dominates the party heading into the next cycle.
+Capito is seeking a third term in 2026.
+She faces a Republican primary on May 12, 2026 against state senator Tom Willis.
+Her primary will test which strand of West Virginia Republicanism — Trump populism, traditional business conservatism, or Appalachian coal-country identity politics — dominates heading into the next cycle.
+Capito is the heavy favorite in both the primary and general election.

 West Virginia's Political Transformation